What is Computer System Software? Types, Uses, Pros and Cons

 • Batch Mode: In this mode, the operating system executes a series of tasks or commands automatically, without user interaction.
 It’s useful for running repetitive tasks or processing large amounts of data.

 • Interactive Mode: This mode lets users interact directly with the operating system or applications in real-time.
-You can input commands and get immediate feedback, like when using a command line or graphical user interface.
+You can input commands and get immediate feedback, like when using a command line or a graphical user interface.

 • Real-Time Mode: This mode ensures that tasks are processed within a strict time limit.
 It’s used in systems where timely responses are critical, like in medical devices or industrial control systems.